Gerard Manley Hopkins: Conversion

+Return to Poetry

-In 1874, Hopkins returned to Manresa House to teach classics.
-While studying in the Jesuit house of theological studies, St Beuno's College, near St Asaph in Wales, he was asked by his religious superior to write a poem to commemorate the foundering of a German ship in a storm.
-So in 1875 he took up poetry once more to write a lengthy piece, "The Wreck of the Deutschland", inspired by the Deutschland incident, a maritime disaster in which 157 people died, including five Franciscan nuns who had been leaving Germany due to harsh anti-Catholic laws (see Kulturkampf).
-The work displays both the religious concerns and some of the unusual metre and rhythms of his subsequent poetry not present in his few remaining early works.
-It not only depicts the dramatic events and heroic deeds but tells of him reconciling the terrible events with God's higher purpose.
-The poem was accepted but not printed by a Jesuit publication.
-This rejection fed his ambivalence about his poetry, most of which remained unpublished until after his death.
+In 1874, Hopkins returned to Manresa House to teach Classics.
+While studying in the Jesuit house of theological studies, St Beuno's College, near St Asaph in Wales, he was asked by his religious superior to write a poem to commemorate the wreck of a German ship in a storm, so in 1875 he took up poetry once more to write a lengthy piece, "The Wreck of the Deutschland", inspired by the Deutschland incident, a maritime disaster in which 157 people died, including five Franciscan nuns who had been leaving Germany due to harsh anti-Catholic laws (see Kulturkampf).
+The work displays both the religious concerns and some of the unusual metre and rhythms of Hopkins's subsequent poetry not present in his few remaining early works.
+It not only depicts the dramatic events and heroic deeds of the disaster, but tells of him reconciling the terrible events with God's higher purpose.
+The poem was accepted, but not printed, by a Jesuit publication.
+This rejection fed Hopkins's ambivalence about his poetry, most of which remained unpublished until after his death.